Mets manager Carlos Mendoza speaks during a news conference before...

 No matter what the Mets are getting into (and they get into a lot), he finds a way.
 But there have been more of them than usual of late.

 And that, really, is Mendoza to the core.
 He is the communicator.
-His players have mentioned it, president of baseball operations David Stearns has mentioned it, and Thursday, even ex-Mets Robin Ventura and Edgardo Alfonzo brought it up.
+His players have mentioned it, president of baseball operations David Stearns has mentioned it, and on Thursday, even former Mets Robin Ventura and Edgardo Alfonzo brought it up.

-The duo, who were on hand to throw and catch the first pitch at Citi Field ahead of Game 4 of the NLCS, played under Bobby Valentine – a guy who couldn’t be more different than Mendoza temperament-wise, Alfonzo said.
+The duo, who were on hand to throw and catch the first pitch at Citi Field before NLCS Game 4, played under Bobby Valentine — a guy who couldn’t be more different from Mendoza temperament-wise, Alfonzo said.
 But there was a through line.

 Mendoza’s “communication is perfect,” Alfonzo said.
 “It’s great.
 He’s the right guy to do it.”